 Does It Allow for Dietary Restrictions or Preferences?

-Because you choose how you spend your daily PointsPlus, Weight Watchers can accommodate various dietary preferences, including vegetarians, vegans, and people who need to limit salt or fat.
+Because you choose how you spend your daily SmartPoints, you can still do Weight Watchers if you're a vegetarian, vegan, have other preferences, or if you need to limit salt or fat.

 What Else You Should Know

-Support: Besides the optional in-person meetings, Weight Watchers has an online community, a magazine, and a web site with tools, recipes, tips, success stories, and more -- including a section just for men.
-You can also sign up online for Weight Watchers' newsletter.
+Support: Besides the optional in-person meetings and personal coaching, Weight Watchers has an online community, a magazine, and a web site with tools, recipes, tips, success stories, and more -- including a section just for men.
+You can also sign up online for a newsletter.

 What Dr. Brunilda Nazario says: